A Writer’s Lament

-The truth of being a writer is that it’s a lifelong venture.
+But the truth of being a writer is that it’s a lifelong venture.
 No matter who you are or how well you write, it’s imperative you live in ‘learning mode’, studying your craft by reading classics, by writing everything and anything, and by attending workshops or holding your own.
-To do less is to risk creating stale, unreadable copy.
+To do less is to risk creating stale, poorly understood, almost unreadable copy.

 Enter the Son

 I put it upon myself to do more writing and learn the true intricacies of this amazing craft, after I had my third child, a son, who was much welcomed into the family, after the arrival of two daughters.

 I admit I marveled at the perfectness of this child, even as I held back tears of frustration.
 He, and his two-year-old sister, were demanding.
 The six-year-old was in school and was full of a young girl’s independent nature.
 She embraced her life and world in ways I know I never did at that age.
 Since her brother and sister were of an age that needed constant supervision and care, she was often compelled to help with one thing or another.
 She did so without complaint.
 I would learn later on that the complaints were there; she just never spoke them aloud.

 As I nursed my son, hoping his two-year-old sister would actually take more than a 15-minute nap while the eldest was a school, I mused on the fact that as a teenager I was determined never to marry and have children.
 Not I. I was going to be a novelist, live in New York City, and be both wildly successful and a hermit.
 I surmised as a young girl that being mysterious was very attractive to the paying public.